kirenz/course-template/docs/project-description.md

 (peer-review)=
 ## Peer review

-Critically reviewing others' work is a crucial part of the scientific process, and STA 210 is no exception.
+Critically reviewing others' work is a crucial part of the scientific process, and our course is no exception.
 Each lab team will be assigned two other teams's projects to review.
 Each team should push their draft to their GitHub repo by the due date.
 One lab in the following week will be dedicated to the peer review, and all reviews will be due by the end of that lab session.